ccxt/ccxt/wiki/Manual.md

 To quickly close open positions with a market order, use

-- closePosition ()               // for a single market
+- closePosition (symbol)               // for a single market
-- closeAllPositions ()           // for all positions
+- closeAllPositions (symbol)           // for all positions

 ```typescript
 closePosition (symbol: string, side: OrderSide = undefined, params = {}): Promise<Order>